luispedrovieira30/luispedrovieira30/README.md

 ### 💻 About me:

-- Currently a 2nd year student at Minho University's Master Degree in Software Engineering
+- Master in Software Engineering from Universidade do Minho, currently working at DTx - Colab
 - Find more about me at my personal <a href="https://luispedrovieira30.github.io" target="_blank">website</a>!

 ### 🛠️ Languages and Tools: